 As a Branch of OCBC Bank, Bangkok Branch adopts and is guided by our Head Office on risk management policies, processes as well as risk measurement and monitoring.
-Please refer to our risk management policies from page 103 - 113 as per link appended below:

 Credit risk disclosure

 Definition of Default

 A borrower is recognized to be in default when evidenced by either non-payment (failure to pay any sum due), unlikely to repay in full or to meet any criteria as prescribed in the Notification of the Bank of Thailand no. SorNorSor.
 23/2561 please refer to the BOT website as per link appended)